An unexpectedly long, tiring day crossing the Bryant Range brought me short of the Richmond Range.

 This 5 km stretch also took a little more than 2 hours, but at least some of that was due to me taking time to figure out how to (successfully) get through the muddy areas without getting my feet wet.

 As I was packing up to go on, I happened to notice, just by chance, that my water filter’s dirty water bag wasn’t in the pouch with my filter.
-Since my filter’s nearly useless without it.
-I can, and unfortunately have improvised a working solution with my foldable water bottles and pieces from my water kit.
+Since my filter’s nearly useless without it, I can, and unfortunately have improvised a working solution with my foldable water bottles and pieces from my water kit.
 But the last time that happened, on the Pacific Crest Trail, ordering a replacement water bag and having it shipped ahead to me was a feasible (if expensive) thing I could do.
 Here, in New Zealand, not so much.
 Not willing to leave it to chance that there were any hikers behind me who would bring it with them, I made the painful decision to hike back to Rocks Hut to retrieve the bag.

 I did some mental math, and decided that this was going to cost me four hours (plus some snacks, but I had budgeted for an extra day in case of bad weather, so I wasn’t worried about that).
 It seemed unlikely I’d reach my goal of Hacket Hut today, but at least there was Browning Hut, a few km sooner.
-That I could — would have to — reach before it got dark.
+That I could — and would have to — reach before it got dark.

 Back at Rocks Hut, my bag was hanging exactly where I’d left it, on the pack hooks just outside the front door.
 Also now at Rocks was Irit, from Israel, the hiker Dash and Cam had been waiting on yesterday.